-If the referenced column in the child table is a part of the primary key in the child table, relationship is drawn by thick lines by connecting these two tables, which is called as identifying relationship.
+If the referenced column in the child table is a part of the primary key in the child table, the relationship is drawn by thick lines by connecting these two tables, which is called an identifying relationship.

-If the referenced column in the child table is a not a part of the primary key and standalone column in the child table, relationship is drawn by dotted lines by connecting these two tables, which is called as non-identifying relationship.
+If the referenced column in the child table is not a part of the primary key and standalone column in the child table, the relationship is drawn by dotted lines by connecting these two tables, which is called a non-identifying relationship.

 One to One, One to many, and many to many are different types of cardinalities.
 In a database, high cardinality means more unique values are stored in a column and vice versa.

-Conceptual data model includes all major entities and relationships and does not contain much detailed level of information about attributes and is often used in the initial planning phase.
-Data Modelers create conceptual data model and forward that model to functional team for their review.
-The approach by which conceptual data models are created is called as conceptual data modeling.
+The conceptual data model includes all major entities and relationships and does not contain much detailed level of information about attributes and is often used in the initial planning phase.
+Data Modelers create a conceptual data model and forward that model to the functional team for their review.

 OLTP acronym stands for ONLINE TRANSACTIONAL PROCESSING.
-The approach by which data models are constructed for transactions is called as OLTP data modeling.
+The approach by which data models are constructed for transactions is called OLTP data modeling.
 Example: all online transactions, bank transactions, trading transactions.

 Unique constraint is imposed on the column data to avoid duplicate values, but it will contain NULL values.